JessicaMoreschi/Spit-it-Out/README.md

 everyone how you’re feeling… through creativity!

 We present you... **Spit It Out!**
-"Spit It Out" is phrase used to incentive to say what you are really thinking (in italian can be translated as “sputa il rospo”, “sputalo fuori”).
+ This phrase is used as an invite to say what you are really thinking (in italian can be translated as “sputa il rospo”, “sputalo fuori”).

-It's is a common space that presents a diary as collaborative canvas: people will create a masterpiece of “**words traces**”.
-Step by step, the site will ask some questions to the user in order to generate a “river of words”.
-The final result it’s an artwork in which all the bad and good feelings dance together.
+The site is a common space that presents a diary as collaborative canvas: people will create a masterpiece of “**words traces**”.
+Step by step, the user will answer some questions in order to generate a “river of words”.
+The final result is an artwork in which all the bad and good feelings dance together.

 <p align="center">
   <img src="assets/readme/Concept.png" width="800" />
 </p>

 In these days it's been very hard to comuninicate between us about how we are feeling, so the site wants to be useful for all of those people who needs to speak.
 It' doesn't matter what exactly you want to say, the important thing is to say it.
 The aim of the project is to give voice to **deep feelings**, whatever they are.
 Together users will create an amazing and unpredictable artwork that will be shaped by the interaction of each other.

 The entire experience is designed to work on computer and the mic is required.